Mercury One has always been committed to helping those in their time of need.

 Operation BBQ Relief

-Operation BBQ Relief is on the ground serving hot meals to first responders and hurricane victims in Panama City, FL, and Tallahassee, FL.
-Today (Wednesday, October 17) Operation BBQ is projected to serve over 53,000 meals.
-Operation BBQ Relief will go through a truckload of #10 canned veggies every 3 days while serving meals to victims of Hurricane Michael.
-The coast of a truckload of #10 cans of veggies is $21,000.
-Your donations matter and help to feed victims of Michael.
+This fall, Operation BBQ Relief was on the ground serving hot meals to first responders and hurricane victims in Panama City and Tallahassee, Florida.
+As of Wednesday, October 17, Operation BBQ had served more than 53,000 meals.
+While serving meals to those affected by Hurricane Michael, Operation BBQ Relief went through a truckload of canned veggies every 3 days, which cost roughly $21,000.
+Your donations helped to feed victims of Hurricane Michael.
 Donate to Operation BBQ here.

 Mercury One Non-Cash Donations

-Mercury One’s offices are located in Dallas, Texas and are unable to accept physical donations.
+Unfortunately, we are unable to accept physical donations.
 If you have a donation of supplies, materials, or space, please fill out the form below and we will share these offers with our partners on the ground.
 If our partners are able to utilize your offer, they will contact you directly.
-If you’ve been affected by the storm call 972-499-4747 and we will do our best to connect your need with one of our partners.
+If you’ve been affected by the storm, call 972-499-4747 and we will do our best to connect your need with one of our partners.

 Mercury One is eligible to receive tax-deductible contributions in accordance with Internal Revenue Code Section 170.
 No goods or services were provided by Mercury One in exchange for your donation.
 Mercury One, Inc. is a 501(c)(3) nonprofit organization.
 Federal Tax ID #45-3929881.
 Your donation may be considered tax-deductible.
 Please consult with a tax attorney or an accountant for specific guidance.